brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 So now, these rules will be considered by the AI whenever it’s accessed in [Cursor](https://www.cursor.com/) AI features.

-And if you’re anything like me, you’ll probably find that you need to adjust thes rules and tweak them from time to time.
+And if you’re anything like me, you’ll probably find that you need to adjust these rules and tweak them from time to time.

 Ok, so that’s handy but not super exciting right?